 Crystallized ginger or candied ginger is a tasty treat you can pick up at most grocery stores or farmer’s markets.
 It’s also a centuries-old remedy used to treat inflammation, nausea, and even certain cancers.
 Eastern medical practice used to use ginger for many health conditions.
 It is beneficial for conditions including migraines, arthritis, and sore throats.
 Rich in a number of the essential nutrients used in digestion, ginger has great health benefits for your digestive system.

-Ginger has a spicy, pungent flavor and aroma and can be eaten raw.
+Ginger has a spicy, intense flavor and aroma and can be eaten raw.
 You can also use it as part of a recipe or in a candied form with crystallized sugar syrup.
-Boiling ginger in a simple syrup and then letting the candy dry out makes crystallized ginger.
+Boiling ginger in a simple syrup and then letting the candy dry out makes Crystallized ginger.
 Places throughout the humid tropics actively produce Ginger.
-However, India produces the largest bulk of it.
-In fact, experts believe that Indians and Chinese have produced ginger as a tonic root for over 5,000 years as a treatment for many ailments.
+However, India creates the bulk of it.
+Experts believe that Indians and Chinese have produced ginger as a tonic root for over 5,000 years as a treatment for many ailments.

 Recent Studies On Ginger Health Benefits